ApexNode-host/ApexNode-Docs/billing/server-management/index.md

 To keep things efficient and clear, customers agree to:

 - Provide **all required files/configs** upfront in a ZIP or clearly organized structure (for Basic/Premium setups).
-- Avoid excessive daily requests unless subscribed to Premium.
+- Avoid excessive daily requests.
 - Understand that we do not offer custom plugin development or ongoing modpack rebuilding.
-- Maintain regular backups (even with our managed support, data loss can happen).
+- Maintain regular backups (even with our managed support, we suggest making backups regularly).
-- Use our Discord or ticket system for all support — staff will not provide support through DMs or unofficial channels.
+- Use our Discord or ticket system for all support — staff will generally not provide support through DMs or unofficial channels.

 ---